datahappy1/dummy_file_generator/README.md

 settings.py will be used

 Run the command to execute as:<br />
-with desired filesize argument:<br />
+- with the -fs argument to set the desired filesize of 256 kB :<br />
 `python dummy_file_generator.py -pn dummy1 -fn dummy1file -fs 256`<br />
-with desired rowcount argument:<br />
+- with the -rc argument to set the desired rowcount of 1000 rows :<br />
 `python dummy_file_generator.py -pn dummy1 -fn dummy1file -rc 1000`<br />